Money and Banking Class 12 Notes

 Money Supply

-Money supply is defined as the sum total of all the currency as well as other liquid instruments in an economy at a given point of time.
+Money supply is defined as the sum total of all the currency as well as other liquid instruments in an economy at a given point in time.
 According to Money and Banking Class 12 notes, the key question asked is “What are the Measures of Money Supply?”

 M2= M1 + post office saving deposits